| Spice | Flavor Profile | Popular Use Case | Visual Example |

 2. Organic vs. Conventional

 Organic spices tend to be more vibrant and less likely to contain chemical residues.
-While it’s not mandatory, organic options are worth considering for premium results.
+While not mandatory, organic options are worth considering for premium results.

 3. Brand Reputation